Crunchy Chickpea Peanut Thai Salad

 This salad is made with two pulses!
 Do you know what pulses are?
-They are good for you food!
+They are a good for you food!
 Good for you and good for our planet!!
-Alberta Pulse Growers represent over 6,000 growers of field pea, dry bean, lentil, chickpea, faba bean and soybean in Alberta.
+Alberta Pulse Growers represent over 6,000 growers of field peas, dry beans, lentils, chickpeas, faba beans, and soybeans in Alberta.
 Peanuts are a legume but not in the pulse family.

 Want more chickpea recipes?
 Try our Coconut Chickpea Curry, so delicious!!

 The little chickpea I am in love with lately.
 They are so easy to add to dishes.
 Canned chickpeas only need a quick rinse and you just toss them in!
 Did you know they are also called garbanzo beans?
 I like saying that sounding like Grover from Sesame Street, try it, it is fun, LOL!